x19290/go.vtbl.elementary/README.md

 1. [1demo/who-are-you-demo.go](1demo/who-are-you-demo.go)
    - main() that prints the output from the template method to the stdout
 1. [2test/who-are-you_test.go](2test/who-are-you_test.go)
-   - Test0() that the output from the template method
+   - Test0() that tests the output from the template method

 ## [demo.py](demo.py)